jackieochoaacevedo/PS07/README.md

 “Key features of gganimate:

-1.transitions: you want your data to change
+1.Transitions: you want your data to change

-2.views: you want your viewpoint to change
+2.Views: you want your viewpoint to change

-3. shadows: you want the animation to have memory” -from article
+3. Shadows: you want the animation to have memory” -from article

 ## Including Code